denten-books/plain-text/4-sign.md

 type introduced new control characters into circulation, intended to affect machine state changes at a distance.
 Initially, such state changes were
 simple: "begin transmission," "sound error bell," "start new line."
-With time, these control codes developed into what we now know as a programming language.
+With time, these control codes developed into what we now know as programming languages.
-At the turn of the century, the language of people and the language of machines entered into the same stream of communications.
+At the turn of the century, the language of people and the language of machines split and entered into the same stream of communications.

 Language compressed and pushed through the wires underwent a number of transformations.
-Donald Murray, the inventor of the popular Murray telegraph alphabet, conceived of that transformation in terms of movement from space to time.
+Donald Murray, the inventor of the popular Murray telegraph alphabet, conceived of telecommunications in terms of time and space.
 Advancing a self-professed "metaphysics of telegraph signalling alphabets," he described spatial writing symbols that "appeal to the eye," and temporal, "telephonic" signals that "appeal to the ear."
 Paradoxically, space signals (like words on a billboard) occupy little space, but persist in time.
 "For instance, a signboard may extend over 10 feet and 100 years," Murray writes.
 Time signals are ephemeral by contrast: "a Morse signal in a wire may extend over half a second and 500 miles" [@murray_setting_1905, 86].
 Spatial distortion of the word presents similar problems for analysis as is its temporal extension.
 In print, the reader must mentally assemble consecutive physical markings to create abstract categories like sentences, paragraphs, and chapters that are not otherwise accessible to the mind in their entirety.
-The fact that the sign is not visible in its entirety, adds to the complexity.
+Like the billboard, the spatial symbol persists through time.
+The fact that the digital, electronic sign is not readily visible in its entirety, adds to the complexity of interpretation.
 Besides reassembling the sign in time the reader must also walk the length of the inscription to discern its shape.
-The inscription gains a complex new shape which extends away and beyond the reader's field of view.
+The inscription gains a complex new time signature which extends away and beyond the reader's field of view.

+Let us spend a few moments on telegraph alphabets to reconstruct a sense of the tempo that the machines brought into human communications at the turn of the twentieth century.
 As telegraphy spanned national boundaries, agreements were needed to standardize conventions for equipment and message encoding [@international_telegraph_union_journal_1899, 82-91].
 Such agreements were handled on a regional, ad-hoc basis until 1865, with the creation of the International Telegraph Union (ITU).
 The International Telegraph Conference in